Scituate 72 Excellent

 What's it like Living in Scituate?

-Scituate is a small-sized city located in the state of Massachusetts.
-The city has a population of 5,905 residents.
-If we look at the most recent Census, Scituate is known to have a predominantly White population.
-The next two most common races are Black and Asian.
+Located in the state of Massachusetts, Scituate is a small-sized city with a population of 6,062 people.
+At 90%, the majority of the Scituate population is White; this is followed by 0% Black and 0% Asian.
 Scituate is considered to be a city with an aging population.
 The average age of all residents is 52, which is well beyond the United States median age average.
 Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
 Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Scituate entails a longer-than-average one-way commute time, averaging 40 minutes.

-Whether you’re relocating to a new town to be closer to family, friends or for a new job, living in Scituate could be a positive experience compared to other cities in Massachusetts if you know where to search.
+Whether you’re moving to a new area to be closer to family, friends or for a new job, living in Scituate could be a positive experience compared to other cities in Massachusetts if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-With useful information like amenities, cost of living, education, employment, housing and other key data points, finding the best places to live in Scituate and in the areas around Scituate is a much easier task.
+Using the livability score which includes data from categories like amenities, cost of living, employment, you can easily compare the best places to live in Scituate and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Scituate to Massachusetts and the national average.

 Standardized school test scores offer a valuable benchmark for assessing the quality of educational programs, instructional methods, and curriculum effectiveness.
 Recognizing that Scituate schools excel in test scores is a crucial consideration when determining the suitability of this area for residence.
 The local schools boast an impressive average test score of 74%, significantly higher than the national average.
 This stellar academic performance not only attests to the excellence of the educational system but also underscores the area's commitment to providing a high-quality education, making Scituate an appealing choice for those prioritizing their children's educational prospects.

-There are many factors that go into deciding if an area is the right fit for your lifestyle.
-Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
-But before even considering if those options are attainable, we'll need to know if the real estate in Scituate is actually affordable.
-Median real estate prices in Scituate come in at $545,300, which is 59.9% higher than the Massachusetts average.
+Scituate real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
+Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Scituate.
+Median real estate prices in Scituate come in at $966,340, which is 54.8% higher than the Massachusetts average.
 The home price to income ratio compares the median home prices to the median household income.
-In Scituate, the home price to income ratio is 4.9, which is 2.1% higher than the Massachusetts average.
+In Scituate, the home price to income ratio is 5.8, which is 1.7% lower than the Massachusetts average.

 Best Places to Live in and Around Scituate